bvonboyen/bvonboyen.github.io/about.md

 where I began my professional career.
 You can find more details in my CV.

 In my spare time, I enjoy playing tennis, skiing, running, spending quality time with my family, baking and cooking, coding in Python, traveling, and many other things.
+Before you ask: my (basic) soccer career ended at the age of 21.

 <img src="/assets/img/diving1.JPG" alt="Diving" style="width:100%;border-radius:8px;margin-bottom:1.5rem;">